 Additional database maintenance

-Once you've finished a technical upgrade, you should refresh your database's statistics and rebuild your database's indices before starting SonarQube and reanalyzing your projects.
+Once you’ve finished a technical upgrade, you should rebuild database indexes and refresh database statistics before starting SonarQube and reanalyzing your projects.

 When upgrading SonarQube, you should also make sure you’re using the latest versions of the SonarQube scanners to take advantage of features and fixes on the scanner side.
 Please check the documentation pages of the scanners you use for the most recent version compatible with SonarQube and your build tools.